Waves dictate the yo-yoing decay of a viscoelastic mixing layer: Discussion

-{The yo-yoing is essentially one-dimensional in nature.
-Consistently, in the Supplementary Information we find almost perfect matching between the numerical integration of the one-dimensional flow model and the simulated bi-dimensional system.
-We thus do not expect drastic changes upon introducing a third dimension, relevant in realistic configurations.} Furthermore, since mixing layers are the simplest prototype of free shear flows, we expect the striking yo-yoing behaviour to be present in {diverse} unsteady viscoelastic flows.
+Furthermore, since mixing layers are the simplest prototype of free shear flows, we expect the striking yo-yoing behaviour to be present in {diverse} unsteady viscoelastic flows.
 For example, viscoelastic canopy flows are ubiquitous in the biological context \cite{gilpin2020multiscale, hosoi2019corrsin}, yet remain relatively unexplored \cite{de2023canopy, lopez2025canopy}.
 Lopez et al. \cite{lopez2025canopy} recently observed the reversal of the shear layer formed by the velocity fluctuations in the elastic flow over micro--canopies, described as a large scale roller with an unknown origin.
 Our waves provide a justification for those rollers, although future work is required to fully establish the connection.
 Waves attributed to fluid elasticity have already been reported in channel flows \cite{varshney2018mixing, varshney2019elastic, jha2021elastically}.
 However, the dispersion relation emerging in our case differs from that reported before \cite{varshney2019elastic} (being nonlinear instead of linear and vanishing for infinite elasticity), ultimately exposing the shear and transient nature of our waves.

 We expect our results to be generalisable to mixing layer flows of a range of complex fluids where the microstructure is coupled to the mean shear; some prominent examples being wormlike micelle solutions \cite{cates2006rheology, fardin2010elastic}, suspensions of anisotropic particles \cite{butler2018microstructural, guazzelli2011physical}, liquid crystals \cite{rey2002dynamical}, and active fluids like swimmer suspensions \cite{koch2011collective, guasto2012fluid, lauga2016bacterial}.
 Finally, the overturning of the two streams can be exploited in microfluidic applications, where mixing enhancement is essential \cite{ottino2004introduction, browne2024harnessing, sasmal2025potential}.